Lithuania seeks to heal Soviet trauma after 30 years of freedom - France 24

 Within the space of a few years, his perestroika and glasnost political and economic reforms began to spiral out of control, presenting an opportunity that was not lost on Lithuanians.

-On March 11, 1990, Lithuanian lawmakers voted overwhelmingly for independence, including Communist Party rebels.
+On March 11, 1990, Lithuanian lawmakers, including Communist Party rebels, voted overwhelmingly for independence.

 Moscow recognised Lithuania's independence following a failed coup by communist hardliners in the Soviet capital in August 1991.
 The USSR was formally dissolved four months later.